Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### checkpoint and restore

-There have been discussions around using VM save and restore to give criu like functionality, and it is feasible that some workable solution may be achievable.
+The runtime does not provide `checkpoint` and `restore` commands.
+There have been discussions around using VM save and restore to give `criu` like functionality, and it is feasible that some workable solution may be achievable.

-There is some more background and information in the `cc-oci-runtime` Issue [\#22](https://github.com/01org/cc-oci-runtime/issues/22)
+There is some more background and information in the `cc-oci-runtime` Issue [\#22](https://github.com/01org/cc-oci-runtime/issues/22).

+Note that `checkpoint` and `restore` commands are not required by the OCI standard.

 #### `docker stats`